Manulife Kids Science & Technology

 - Canadian Citizen or Permanent Resident (must have a valid Social Insurance Number card)

 Each summer, a select group of high school students will be invited to SickKids for our Mentorship Program.
-While at the hospital, students will be able to customize their experience based on their interests.
+While at the Hospital, students will be able to customize their experience based on their interests across medical disciplines available at the Hospital.
 By coordinating with SickKids doctors and researchers, the program will address topics the students are interested in.
-In addition, participants will get the opportunity to visit labs, practice unique skills, assist in research, and participate in a variety of science-related workshops.

 Only a few students will be chosen for the mentorship based on their Mentorship entry.

 Program date: August 2021 (every Monday, Wednesday, and Friday, from 1 to 3 p.m.)

 Program location: Virtual